Aanok/jftui/README.md

 # Plans and TODO
 - Search;
 - Explicit command to recursively navigate folders to send items to playback;
-- Filters: played, unplayed etc, to be applied before requesting a directory or to the currently open menu;
 - Explicitly marking items played and unplayed;
 - Transcoding.